Content warning for sexual violence. Also, every sort of violence. Quite the lurid read.

 HELEN: No… Not if you’re with me.

-Perhaps Urabe is meant to be a suave manipulator, and the reader should be disturbed at this abuser controlling Helen.
+Perhaps Urabe is meant to be a suave manipulator, deceiving even himself as to his motivations, and Tezuka wants the reader to be disturbed at this abuser controlling Helen.
 But nah.
 It is rare that a book gets this much of a rise out of me!
 I haven’t been this disgusted since Robinson Crusoe, except there I expected the awfulness, and the characterization was internally consistent if nothing else.
 At several points, Kirihito’s rampant misogyny so repelled me that I meant to stop reading.
-Whether the rape in something like Berserk is in good taste is another discussion, but there the survivor does not go on to pal around with the rapist like nothing happened.
+Whether the rape in something like Berserk is in good taste is another discussion, but there a survivor does not go on to pal around with the rapist like nothing happened.
 Indeed, I did quit reading Kirihito.
 On multiple occasions I left this doorstop of a comic languishing in my book pile for months.
-Wading through it took me almost a year.
+Wading through the mess took me almost a year.
 Also, Tezuka draws the black characters in Rhodesia in an offensive blackface style, but that was, unfortunately, pretty normal for comics in Europe and the United States as well, unlike the sexual assault nonsense.
 Just makes the whole thing even more of a disaster.
 Kirihito did leave me panting like a half-beaten dog man, but not in the way I expected.

 Best I can tell, Tezuka depicts Urabe as a serial rapist as a manifestation of the character’s other psychological problems.
 The tension between his extreme distrust and professional obligations to Dr Tatsugaura, along with an inability to open up to women, cause him to lose control of himself.
 If the hierarchies that embroil him leave Urabe unable to control his own life, he, to avoid admitting his lack of social power, can control and hurt those weaker than him in a manner analogous to how Tatsugaura abuses his underlings.